PhishingSpider/bville-recycle/README.md

 - **Maps:** OpenStreetMap (with attribution and compliance)

 ## Project Roadmap

+This project is currently a work in progress.
+Here is our roadmap:

 1. [x] Compose [REQUIREMENTS.md](./REQUIREMENTS.md)
 2. [ ] Develop platform
 3. [ ] Gather data for MVP (identify key recycling sites and related information)